Solar panels and lighting

 While manufacturers of solar flood lights are different and they provide products that vary in their prices and features, the majority of solar flood lights are based on similar principles and they consist of the following parts:

 - Solar panel.
 This is the panel which is directly connected with the light fixture and will collect the solar energy.
 It is advised that you mount the solar panel in an area that receives at least 8 hours of sunlight per day.
 Usually, the panel is attached to a stand which allows you to adjust the angle of the panel for better exposure to the sunlight.

 - Light fixture.
 Light fixture is the part of the lamp that contains the casing and the bulb itself.
 This part also can be tilted up and down.
 Mainly you will find LED lamps being installed in solar flood lights as LED solar flood lighting is the most efficient of all the options available.

 - Light fixture wiring (power cable).
 A cable that connects the panel with the lighting fixture.

 - Main battery unit.
-The battery with charging circuit is typically attached under the lighting fixture.
+The battery with the charging circuit is typically attached under the lighting fixture.
 This is the part which stores the converted solar energy and will power your solar flood light.
 Generally, batteries in solar flood lights have to be changed approximately once every two years.

 - Built-in motion sensor.
-A sensor which can detect motion and will turn on the flood light only when a movement has been detected within a given range.
+A sensor that can detect motion and will turn on the flood light only when a movement has been detected within a given range.
 Motion sensors are used both for security reasons as well as to save the energy and use it only when it is necessary.

 - Built-in dusk-to-dawn sensor.
 This sensor is typically used for objects that require illumination during the evenings and night hours.
-As the name already indicates, dusk-to-dawn sensor detect the amount of light and turns the food light on only in the dusk to provide light during the night and turns it off when the sun is rising again in the morning.
+As the name already indicates, the dusk-to-dawn sensor detects the amount of light and turns the food light on only in the dusk to provide light during the night and turns it off when the sun is rising again in the morning.

 Solar flood light usage.